schubergphilis/blu/Docs/source/powershell.rst

     end

 **********************
-Guards and interpeters
+Guards and interpreters
 **********************

-Because blu_script is a Chef LWRP, all the syntax and rules of a resource gurard and interpreters are valid, example:
+Because blu_script is a Chef LWRP, all the syntax and rules of a resource guard and interpreters are valid, example:

 .. code-block:: ruby